TeselaGen/bamreader/README.md

 Note: Forked from shinout bamreader (all credit goes to shinout)

-BAMReader
+BAMLineReader
 ==========
-BAMReader is a reader to parse .bam files.
+BAMLineReader is a reader to parse .bam files.
 Uses samtools If exists, otherwise uses a native parser.

 installation